minhthangdang/SignLanguageRecognition/README.md

 So you can see that the model is clearly overfitting.
 Adding regularization methods such as L2 regularization or dropout can help reduce overfitting, but that's out of the scope of this exercise.
-However please stay tuned as more to come.
+I've also done another neural network for this task, but this time it uses Convolution Neural Network (CNN) which you can find here https://github.com/minhthangdang/SignLanguageRecognitionCNN

 This is obviously a simple neural network, but it's a great introduction to Tensorflow.
 I've also learned many other things from the Coursera course, thanks to the brilliant teaching of Professor Andrew Ng.